-For these videos, it’s helpful to have a strong understanding of your “buyer’s persona” or what makes them tick to help your messaging be more relevant and on-target.
+For these videos, it’s helpful to have a strong understanding of your “buyer’s persona” or what makes them tick to help your message be more relevant and on-target.
 If you truly get their problem you can more effectively solve it.

 When it comes to animated productions, I usually make the connection with demonstration, how-to, and explainer videos as mentioned previously.
 There’s an inherent peace, if you will, that comes with animated videos.
 And it’s this disarming trait that makes them excellent at explaining and breaking down complex or difficult concepts.

-If your product often intimidates the uninitiated, an animation can help make your good or service feel more accessible and easy to use.
+If your product often intimidates the uninitiated, animation can help make your good or service feel more accessible and easy to use.
 It also justifies more playful soundtracks and sound effects which can help the education process and make product use appear less overwhelming.

-While the cost of animated productions can vary greatly, depending on the length and complexity of the production, they allow you to create valuable content that doesn’t require camera equipment, expensive lighting, on air talent, studio sets, and more.
+While the cost of animated productions can vary greatly, depending on the length and complexity of the production, they allow you to create valuable content that doesn’t require camera equipment, expensive lighting, on-air talent, studio sets, and more.